 Search Strategy

-Develop an effective search strategy to get the best research results for your topic.
+Develop an effective search strategy to get the best results when searching databases and other research tools.

 Keyword Searching